ktaylor63/southeast/site/content/endangered-species-act/voluntary-conservation-tools.md

 States can provide grants to landowners/land managers via Section 6 funds.

-## Safe Harbor Agreement (SHA)
+## Safe harbor agreement (SHA)

-Safe Harbor Agreements allow non-federal entities, public and private, to conserve federally listed species as a contribution towards recovery.
+Safe harbor agreements allow non-federal entities, public and private, to conserve federally listed species as a contribution towards recovery.
 Landowners have the regulatory certainty that they can return their land to the species’ baseline conditions at the end of the SHA term, and they will not be required to carry out additional land management/conservation actions beyond the terms of the SHA.

 States can provide grants to landowners/land managers via Section 6 funds.

-## Habitat Conservation Plan (HCP)
+## Habitat conservation plan (HCP)

-A Habitat Conservation Plan is designed to conserve species while providing a mechanism that allows development and other economic activities to continue.
+A habitat conservation plan is designed to conserve species while providing a mechanism that allows development and other economic activities to continue.
 Non-federal entities, public and private, are eligible to participate.
 HCPs must, at a minimum, include a federally listed species, but can also include non-listed species.

 Landowners must minimize and mitigate expected incidental “take” to the maximum extent possible.
 In return, landowners will not be required to carry out additional land management/conservation actions beyond the terms of the properly functioning HCP.